mandober/rust-debrief/concepts/memory/value.md

+# Rust: Value

 A value is a sequence of bits together with its interpretation.

-The term _value type_ is commonly used to refer to one of two kinds of data types: *types of values* or *types of objects* with deep copy semantics.
+The term __value type__ is used to refer to one of 2 kinds of data types:
+- types of values
+- types of objects with deep copy semantics

 Since the values underpinning value types are not stored, value types also do not include a notion of mutation.